michel-dance/python-telemetry-visualization/README.md

 The vehicle telemetry includes speed, gps, auto pilot, throttle position, brake, and energy usage data.

-Telemetry data is devided into two groups, with group 1 containing vehicle control: auto pilot engagement, throttle position, brake positions.
-Group 2 containing speed and energy.
+The telemetry visual commponent is devided into two groups, with group 1 containing vehicle control: auto pilot engagement, throttle position, brake positions.
+Group 2 containing speed and energy, with telemetry data values  displayed in a table.
+The telemetry data table component will display the values of the visualization at time t, which represents a specific time anywhere on the x-axis.

+A playback head will indicate the current location of a trip replay on the graph.

 ## Visualization requirements

 * The x-axis should represent time.
 * The two telemetry groups should be drawn separately with group 1 being below group 2.
+* The telemetry table component is located to the right of the group 1 and the group 2 components.
+* The playback head shall be represented as a vertical line intersection the time axis.
+* The auto pilot engagement should be represented as a horizontal bar below the control inputs.